TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-refreshadlscertificate.md

 The HDInsight cluster <!--$ClusterDnsName-->[ClusterDnsName]<!--/$ClusterDnsName--> is configured to use only ADLS as storage which is accessed via a certificate.
 This certificate has expired and needs to be refreshed in order to access storage.

-## Thumbprints of expired certificates
+## Thumbprint of expired certificates
 <!--$Details-->[Details]<!--/$Details-->

 ## **Recommended steps**